Have you heard about The French Paradox?

 I want to know their secret.
 Not so that I could dine on cheese and cake every day, but… ok, I do want to dine on cheese and cake every day without piling on the pounds or clogging up my arteries.
 Who wouldn’t?

-Well, if rumour is to be believed, the secret’s in red wine.
-And that totally sucks because I don’t drink wine (or any alcohol, for that matter), so no cheese and cake dinners for me (well, not every day anyway 😉 ).
+If rumour is to be believed, the secret’s in red wine.
+And that totally sucks because I don’t drink wine (or any alcohol, for that matter)…

 But, not all hope is lost.
 Red wine may not help me lower my cholesterol, but when you put it in a cream like Caudalie Resveratrol Lift Face Lifting Soft Cream, it may do something to keep my skin looking young.
 And if that’s all it’ll ever do for me, I’ll gladly take it.